-The prostate is an organ in reproductive anatomy.
+The prostate gland is an organ in reproductive anatomy.
 This small gland sits directly below the bladder and plays a role in producing and fine-tuning semen.
+Changes in the prostate gland can lead to urinary problems.

 The prostate has various functions.
 The most important is producing seminal fluid, which is a component of semen.
 It also plays a role in hormone production and helps regulate urine flow.

 Symptoms of prostate trouble often appear as difficulty urinating, which might include poor bladder control or weak urine flow.